bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 It's not that people hadn't talked about that before.
 They certainly did.
 I talked about it at my first post on Bitcoin talk in I think 2012 I was like wait cuz the Bitcoin wiki I think was written by Mike Hearn and it said like oh We're just gonna increase the block size and all this stuff and I was looking at him like, okay cool And then looking at the code.
-I'm like, Where and then I you know, I asked on and then I said on Bitcoin Talk, I think the first post I ever posted, I was like, hey guys, we should really fix this soon.
+I'm like, Where and then, I asked on and then I said on Bitcoin Talk, I think the first post I ever posted, I was like, hey guys, we should really fix this soon.
-Because like, you know, like IPv4 and IPv6, these things get big and they get real hard to change.
+Because like IPv4 and IPv6, these things get big and they get real hard to change.
 So if we're going to do it like it says on the wiki, we should, I would say just, you know, next version, just do it.
 And then like, Greg Maxwell is the first to respond.
 He's like, no, no, no, the wiki is written by this guy, totally different.